duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 }
 ```

 The __method signature now tells explicitly that we optionally return an image__.
-It’s the caller’s decision how to react if the image doesn't.
+It’s the caller’s decision how to react if the image doesn't exist.
 Maybe the decision will be delegated the call stack downwards again, but that’s not the point. __The improvement is that our LoadImage-method doesn’t have to decide about something, that should be decided by someone else.__

-At the point of the application, where the knowledge about this decision exists, we must decide how to handle none-existing optional (we call it a None).
-If you want to get the value of an Optional, it always forces you to provide a way, how to handle Nones. (at least my [FluentOptionals](https://github.com/duffleit/fluentOptionals) implementation does this consequently.)
+At the point of the application, where the knowledge about this decision exists, we must decide how to handle none-existing optionals (we call it a None).
+If you want to get the value of an Optional, it always forces you to provide a way, to handle Nones. (at least the [FluentOptionals](https://github.com/duffleit/fluentOptionals) implementation does this consequently.)

 ```csharp
 // get value of optional or if none return a DefaultImage